creationix/wheaty/README.md

 The `wheaty-group` tool can be used to create an instant git based PaaS.
 Most the creationix.com family of sites are running using this on a Rackspace server.

-My production configs were at the time of writing are:
+My production configs were at the time of writing:

+Production Sites:

 ```js
 var pathJoin = require('path').join;